FREQUENTLY ASKED QUESTIONS – AND THEIR ANSWERS (Updated, December, 2014)

 First, although such a thing is possible, it is also just as likely that hearing the voice of a white antiracist may get other whites interested in the subject and cause them to seek out the works of people of color as a result.
 So while there is a “supply side” issue (in that, for instance, on a given day, typically only one speaker is going to be brought to x campus to speak, and if it’s me it’s not going to be a person of color), there is also a “demand side” issue, meaning that if the profile of antiracism and interest in antiracism is raised by the presence of a white speaker, as messed up as that is, if it results in more such presentations on those campuses by people of color, the result is more exposure not only for me, but those persons of color as well.
 This is, in fact, what happens at most of the schools to which I have spoken.
 Is that a good thing or a bad thing?
 Likewise, if faculty and staff of color at those institutions — who are the ones who primarily arrange for my presentations there, not white administrators as mistakenly claimed by one prominent critic of mine recently — say that hearing a white ally opens up the minds of their students to hearing their own black or brown wisdom on the subjects, is that a good thing or a bad thing?
 Would it be better to not provide that supportive voice?
 To say, in effect, “Nah, y’all handle it, because, ya know, for me to open my white mouth might attract too much attention and credit, so I’m just gonna stay out of it, and let you deal with those folks on your own.
 Good luck!”

 When it comes to campus speeches, there is simply nothing to suggest that a school bringing me in, or any of the other relative handful of white antiracists who are on the so-called lecture circuit, actually diminishes the opportunity for people of color to speak on those or other campuses.
 As the persons arranging for those speeches on campuses readily attest, we are not getting one of, say, three generic spots in a given year for antiracist speakers.
 Rather, we are filling a specific niche that year — in effect, the “white antiracist slot.”
 In other words, persons at these schools believe, for reasons that one has to assume are legitimate and better known to them than the rest of us, that bringing a white ally to campus will supplement the voices of people of color that are already being offered on the campus, whether in the person of guest speakers, or by existing faculty and staff.
 In other words, because we are filling a particular perceived need and role, to not bring me, or another white antiracist to campus, would not mean that that particular evening’s presentation slot would have gone to a person of color.
 There simply would have been one less antiracist event that year at that school.
-How anyone could conclude that that would be on-balance a better outcome is beyond the rational mind to comprehend.
+It is unclear to me how that outcome would be of benefit to the antiracism struggle.

 There are over 4400 degree-granting colleges and universities in the United States, at least 1500 of which bring in speakers and presenters on matters of race and racism, with several hundred of these hosting 3-5 such events annually.
 This means that in any given year there are probably at least 2500 presentations on American college campuses regarding the subject of race and racism.
 In a good year, I might do 50 of those.
 If someone didn’t get one of the other 2,450 slots, I’m not sure how responsibility for that fact can be laid at the feet of any one person.
-To say that 50 cannot crowd out 2,450 seems a statement of such mathematical obviousness as to hardly require mention, but apparently, for some, it is an equation too complicated to process.
+Obviously, 50 cannot crowd out 2,450.

 As for my media profile, the simple truth is, if one were to make a list of the 10-15 individuals who have the highest media profiles on matters of race, and who are most often turned to as commentators on race matters in this country, one would find that I am either the only white person on that list, or perhaps one of two or three (a couple of others might be featured in stories about Neo-Nazi or hate group activity, for instance).
 So exactly, how am I crowding out people of color from positions of media prominence?
 Is the argument that any white antiracist presence in media is a problem?
 That all 15 of the most prominent media slots on this subject should be people of color?
 Although I think an argument could certainly be made that there are not enough Latino/as on the list, and that it is a serious problem that there are likely no Asian Americans or Pacific Islanders on the list, or indigenous persons, is it really credible to suggest that but for me, they would have that slot?